-- Since 2015, the Board has entered into settled orders with three firms and certain associated persons for violations of independence of an issuer audit client of the firm - Sayman & Martin (Jul.
+- The Board has also recently entered into settled orders with firms and certain associated persons for violations of independence of an issuer audit client of the firm - Samyn & Martin (Jul.
 23, 2015) Staff of the firm provided bookkeeping, financial statement preparation and valuation services for audit clients.
-Censures and bars with a right to reapply after one year for firm and individual, \$10,000 penalty to firm - Cowan, et al. (Jul.
-23, 2015) Non-observance of partner rotation on one audit, and EQR "cooling-off" period for another.
-Censures for firm and involved individual - Scott & Co., et al. and Nelson (Feb.
+Censures and bars with a right to reapply after one year for firm and individual, \$10,000 penalty to firm - Scott & Co., et al. and Nelson (Feb.
 18, 2016) Hired audit staff prepared tax provision and footnote tables for audit client.
-Firm and engagement partner were censured, \$10,000 penalty and re-registration requirements on firm.
-Hired audit staff (Nelson) was censured
+Firm and engagement partner were censured, \$10,000 penalty and reregistration requirements on firm.
+Hired audit staff (Nelson) was censured - Moss, Krusick & Associates and Joseph M. Krusick (April 12, 2016) Arranged for the engagement of an outside accountant to prepare financial statements who was directed and paid by the firm.
+Censures and bars with a right to reapply after two years for firm and engagement partner; \$10,000 penalty on firm and \$5,000 penalty for engagement partner.